 And, for the past 10 years or so, I've been teaching people with Tennis and Golfer's Elbow how to use these Advanced Massage Techniques to treat themselves at home.

-For Tennis Elbow sufferers: Tennis Elbow Self-Massage Home Program
+Tennis Elbow sufferers: Learn more about the Tennis Elbow Self-Help Program

-For Golfer's Elbow sufferers: Golfer's Elbow Self-Massage Home Program
+Golfer's Elbow sufferers: Learn more about the Golfer's Elbow Program Here

 Podcast Version (Listen On The Go!)